How Do You Like Your Coffee

 • A Flat White Coffee is made with 1/3 espresso and 2/3 frothed milk.

-• A Heidelberg Ice Cafe is a chilled extra-strong, rich coffee with coffee cream and sugar served in a large beer mug.
+• A Heidelberg Ice Cafe is a chilled, extra-strong, rich coffee with coffee cream and sugar served in a large beer mug.
 Room is left in the mug to add a good-sized dollop of vanilla ice cream, and it is topped off with whipped cream garnished with a drizzle of melted chocolate.
-Yummmmm!
+Yum!

 • A Cortado Coffee is a double shot of Espresso served in a glass with an equal amount of hot, freshly steamed milk added.
 Presentation is just as important as the taste for a perfect Cortado, which is intended to be sipped slowly while savoring the strong espresso flavor.
-To find out more about this special coffee, have a look at the Coffeeness website.
+To learn more about this special coffee, look at the Coffeeness website.

 • A Macchiato Coffee is a double shot of Espresso served in a fancy demi-tasse cup with a spoon on the side.
 It has a separate layer of frothed milk on top rather than mixed in like Cortado Coffee.

-• Turkish Coffee is made in a small Turkish coffee pot over a hot stove.
-Traditionally it was made by nomads out in the desert.
+• Turkish Coffee is made in a small pot over a hot stove.
+Traditionally, it was made by nomads in the desert.
 A small pile of sand was heated on coals, and a little pot was placed in the hot sand.

 • This is how my Armenian friend showed me how to make Turkish Coffee, but they called it Armenian Coffee!